MY SITE

 At the Annual Business Meeting we discussed the plans for TBMWC's future.
 A By-Laws change was voted on together with other votes that will affect the Club's path forward in 2026.

-The 2026 Budget was approved by the membership.
+Martha Hach, our outgoing Co-President presided over the meeting.
+Business highlights: The 2026 Budget was approved by the membership.
 Minor changes were made to the By-Laws to update some Board job descriptions and committee structures.
 The recommended changes were voted on and approved.
 Please see the dedicated "2026 Annual Business Meeting" for further information.
+Martha Hach, outgoing Co-President announced that Maria Goike is taking over as Co-President with Cheryl Mangiapane.
+Since Maria was unable to attend due to illness, Martha read Maria's acceptance speech. |

 After the meeting, the past presidents were honored for their service by Sandy Debicki.
 Sandy's presentation was very entertaining and fun!!